zeshhaan/zeshhaan/README.md

 ---
 I am a programmer who is in love with Functional Programming.
 I am someone who is defined by a constant thirst to learn.
 No matter how much time I spend learning new technologies, and no matter how much I invest in the growth of my knowledge, I can never seem to quench that thirst!

-I love F# and Elm and plan to learn and involve more into it.
+I love Elixir and plan to learn and involve more into it.
 I like to learn new things by implementing them on side projects and getting involved in related communities (You can find almost everywhere 😂)

 I work at [@foodmarkethub](https://foodmarkethub.com/) where we're building a digital platform in F&B space to connect restaurants to their suppliers to achieve better food costs and consolidate backend operations.
 If you or your relatives/friends own a restaurant within APAC, definitely recommend checking us out!